prabhakaran-annadurai/terraform-learning/basics/change-workflow.md

 ### 2. Changing an existing resource

-Code to .tf -> terraform apply

 Terraform compares existing state with new changes proposed before applying

-added a tag to an existing resource group
+Eg. added a tag to an existing resource group

 ![](../screenshots/screenshot-4.png)

 ### 3. Review updated state

-terraform state list -> gives list of all resources managed in this workspace
+- terraform state list -> gives list of all resources managed in this workspace

-terraform show -> shows all properties tracked for a particular resource group
+- terraform show -> shows all properties tracked for a particular resource group

 ![](../screenshots/screenshot-5.png)